 The key proteins associated with fish allergy are called Parvalbumins, they are found in most species of fish.
-They are found in different concentrations in different species of fish, if you are allergic to these proteins it can be difficult to tell which fish cause you to have more serious reactions.
+They are found in different concentrations in different species of fish, if you are allergic to these proteins it can be difficult to tell which fish causes you to have more serious reactions.

-Parvalbumin is the protein used for allergy testing, if you are negative to these tests then your allergy may be to less common proteins found in fish, namely enolases, aldolases, collagen and gelatin.
+Parvalbumin is the protein used for allergy testing, if you are negative to these tests then your allergy may be to less common proteins found in fish, namely tropomyosin, enolases, aldolases, collagen and gelatin.

 Other foods containing aldolase and enolase proteins include chicken, cod, catfish, salmon and tuna.